OCPD vs OCD: Key Differences, Symptoms, Diagnosis & Treatment

 OCD, or obsessive-compulsive disorder, is a chronic condition in which a person will find themselves having unwanted thoughts or impulses.
 These can be about one specific thing or even multiple things.
 These thoughts tend to be uncontrollable and intrusive and can even result in the person being unable to perform basic tasks or actions.
 Someone who suffers from OCD will often feel anxious as a result of these thoughts.

-As a result of these unwanted thoughts, someone suffering from OCD will perform compulsive behaviors to relieve any built-up anxiety.
+As a result of these unwanted thoughts, people with OCD often engage in compulsive behaviors or mental rituals intended to reduce distress.
+While these actions may provide temporary relief, the anxiety usually returns, creating a cycle of obsessions and compulsions that can significantly interfere with daily life, relationships, work, and personal well-being.
 Common compulsions that someone suffering from OCD might perform to try and relieve anxiety include:

 • Washing their hands